 Pizarro returned to the north-west of Germany that season for his third stint with the team.
 He had seven goals prior to Bremen’s four-game unbeaten streak, finished the campaign with 14 and kept his club in the top flight.
 It was a productive year considering the forward was, and still is, the oldest outfield player in the league.

-This season has not been as kind to Pizarro.
-Serge Gnabry, Fin Bartels and Max Kruse have played in the bulk of Bremen’s matches.
-Bartels, the oldest of the trio, is eight years younger than the Peruvian.
-Gnabry was just four-years-old when the veteran striker joined Bremen for his first spell in 1999.
+His final season was not as kind to Pizarro.
+Serge Gnabry, Fin Bartels and Max Kruse played in the bulk of Bremen’s matches.
+Bartels, the oldest of the trio, is eight years younger than the Peruvian, while Gnabry was just four-years-old when the veteran striker joined Bremen for his first spell in 1999.

 The Callao native won several trophies with Bayern, including a European Cup and six Bundesliga titles.
 He also guided Bremen to a UEFA Cup final in 2009, scoring in every round leading to the final in Istanbul.
 Pizarro then helped the River Islanders qualify for the Champions League group stage in 2010 with two goals in the playoff versus Sampdoria, including an extra-time winner in the second leg.